lwojcik/lwojcik/README.md

 ### Hi there 👋

 I'm Łukasz.
 You can call me Luke.
-I usually do front-end development, but I sometimes dabble in backend and devops.
+I'm a frontend developer from Warsaw, Poland.

-I like React, TypeScript and Node.js.
+Taking my first steps in React, React Native, Typescript and Node.js.

 Some cool things: